-- In a bowl, combine the flour, sugar, baking powder and salt.
-Cut in the butter with a pastry blender until the mixture resembles coarse crumbs.
-Stir in 3/4 cup of the pureed sweet potato and the half-and-half and mix just until the dough comes together.
+In a food processor, pulse the flour with the brown sugar, baking powder, baking soda and salt.
+Add the butter and pulse until the mixture resembles coarse meal.
+Add the buttermilk and the 3/4 cup of mashed sweet potato and pulse just until the dough comes together.

 Turn the dough out onto a heavily floured work surface and knead 2 or 3 times, until smooth; the dough will be soft.
 Roll out the dough 1/4 inch thick and cut out eight 4-inch rounds.
 Arrange the sweet potato biscuits on a parchment paperlined baking sheet.
 Bake for about 15 minutes, until golden brown.
 Serve hot.